What's it all about?

 In its most simple form it means you’ll be part of about 30 people in your community who share ideas on how to improve local issues.
 It could be anything from creating youth programmes to target unemployment in the area (as they did in Hackney) or an inter-generational project to bring together people of different ages (as participants did in Leeds).

-So far it has created 130,000 Active Citizens in 40 countries across Africa, Asia, Europe,the Middle East and North America.
-Linked as part of a global network, including 13 communities from the UK, Active Citizens undertake a common learning journey that enhances their leadership, cultural awareness and project management skills.
+So far it has created over 210,000 Active Citizens in 46 countries across the world.
+Linked as part of a global network, including 11 communities from the UK, Active Citizens undertake a common learning journey that enhances their leadership, cultural awareness and project management skills.

-Each partner organisation has their own set of criteria for training Active Citizens, so you’ll need to contact the one closest to you to find out more.
+Each partner organisation has their own set of criteria for recruiting Active Citizens, so you’ll need to contact the one closest to you to find out more.
 There are normally about 30 places on each course, but exactly how many will depend on what stage of recruitment they’re at.
-The UK partner organisationsare listed here.

 What will it cost?

-Your local partner organisation will receive a grant to cover the cost of training programmes, but you’ll generally have to cover the cost of transport.
+Partner organisations receive a grant to cover the cost of training programmes, but you will generally have to cover the cost of transport.

 To find out more, please email the Active Citizens team.